(In no particular order!)

 Awk!!
 Where can I eat in Mineral Point?

 - It’s one of those days or nights when the Brewery Creek Restaurant isn’t open, “Where can I get something to eat?!”
-Don’t panic, take a deep breath, it’ll be OK.
-There are several dining options but not are open every day.
+There are several dining options here in Mineral Point but not all are open every day.
 Tony’s Tap and the Midway Tavern, both friendly bar and grills are.
 In addition the Red Rooster, a virtual Mineral Point tradition is open for breakfast and lunch, and in the season, for early dinner every day.
-Other restaurants include the MP Dining Company, Kusaka Japanese restuarant, Gray Dog Deli, Fill ‘er Up and Zian’s Chinese restaurant.
-Please check there web sites for exact hours.
+Other restaurants include the Popolo Pizzaria, Tequila Point, Gray Dog Deli, and Zian’s Chinese restaurant.
+Please check their web sites for exact hours.
 Since the only constant in life is change, the dining scene may change at any moment.
-Go to the Mineral Point Chamber web site for up to date details.
-If you don’t mind driving there are more options withing a 30 minute radius.
-Check BC restaurant hours on this sites.
+Go to the Mineral Point Chamber web site for up-to-date details.
+In Dodgeville, around 8-10 minutes away, there is Bob’s Bitchin’ BBQ and Aztlan Mexican Grill.

 Mineral Point shops open after 5:00 PM?

 - Generally only on special occasions, like Gallery Nights and Candlelight Shopping Night at Christmas.
 Stores staying open every day of the week, late into the evening is an urban phenomenon of recent origin.
-In the rural world of Mineral Point most businesses are mom and pop operations.
+In the rural world of Mineral Point, where chains are few and far between, most businesses are mom and pop operations.
 Retailers close by 5:00 PM

 What’s your lightest beer?